CSE312/Course_Project/README.md

    >`docker-compose down`

 ## Side Note
-This is a django application and it is currently deployed on a Heroku server.
+This is a Django application and it is currently deployed on a Heroku server.

 **Link to site:**
 https://cse312-web-project.herokuapp.com/